 5. Support and Volunteer for Sustainable ECO-Projects

-The excellent way to make an impact on a bigger scale is to start supporting one of these projects and make a significant change in a local community.
+Many projects and NGOs are doing a great job related to environmental preservation.
+An excellent way to make a bigger impact is to start supporting one of these projects and making a significant change in a local community.

-Don’t be afraid to ask as many questions as possible when applying for the project, as that’s the way you save everyone’s time.
+Don't be afraid to ask as many questions as possible when applying for the project, as that will save everyone's time.

 Be very selective about the projects and always remember one thing - ask, ask, and ask more questions!

-In Thailand and all over southeast Asia, projects focused on beaches, and environmental cleanup have become very popular in the last decade.
+Projects focused on beaches and environmental cleanup in Thailand and Southeast Asia have become very popular in the last decade.

-If you’ve ever traveled to any coastal place or island during the low season, you will have a hard time enjoying the beach as there will be tons of plastics and all other waste.
+If you've ever traveled to any coastal place or island during the low season, you will have a hard time enjoying the beach, as there will be tons of plastic and other waste.

 Many people and organizations started their cleanups and education programs for local people.

-Right now, this project is huge in Koh Lanta, and they started to focus on educating small kids about the subject.
+Right now, this project is huge in Koh Lanta, and they have started focusing on educating small children about the subject.

-Also, eco-traveling is far cheaper, so if you’re on a backpacker's budget, this way of traveling will help you prolong your trip!
+Eco-traveling is also far cheaper, so if you're on a backpacker's budget, this way of traveling will help you prolong your trip!

 Hi,